 Tip 4 – Customize the Ingredients

 You do not need to make dough for the chapattis or poori using traditional ingredients.
 Feel free to experiment with flour or any other ingredients that you wish to add.
 For example, to improve the nutritious quotient of your roti, add spinach puree or beetroot puree to the flour when kneading the dough.
 In fact, this is an excellent way to add different kinds of vegetables that they might refuse to eat otherwise.
-You can also use various types of multigrain flour like bajra, rye, millet and even oat.
+You can also use various types of multigrain flour-like bajra, rye, millet, and even oat.

 Last Few Words

 Roti is an integral part of the Indian diet.
 Many people have it for all three meals.
-There is much room for innovation and experiment when it comes to making roti or poori.
+There is much room for innovation and experimentation when it comes to making roti or poori.
 Therefore, don’t be apprehensive about your skills and go ahead to make the most of this modern appliance.